Why-does-this-happen-to-me/Rotomblr/README.md

 </tbody>
 </table>

-*Some characters, even thought it's just Arceus right now, will have a number next to their name to distinguish them from others, as they are stablished characters with muliple iterations across rotomblr.
+*Some characters, even thought it's just Arceus right now, will have a number next to their name to distinguish them from others, as they are established characters with multiple iterations across rotomblr.
 I would like to come up with a better solution, but until that happens this will be the system used.

 **Right now there is only one, mostly to try to see how I could do it.
 The names of all participants in the event have a // next to them so the nodes won't connect in the graph to keep it cleaner.